Photo by Sarah Buder

 Article continues below advertisement

 The towns of Nyack, Saugerties, Kingston, and Hudson are all known for their antique scenes and selection of award-winning restaurants.
-In Kingston, the homey Brunette wine bar warrants a detour, and in Hudson, don’t miss the regularly changing à la carte menu from James Beard Award–winner Zak Pelaccio at Fish & Game, a hyper-local restaurant housed in a former blacksmith shop.
+In Kingston, the homey Brunette wine bar and Savona’s Trattoria on Broadway warrant a detour, and in Hudson, don’t miss the regularly changing à la carte menu from James Beard Award–winner Zak Pelaccio at Fish & Game, a hyper-local restaurant housed in a former blacksmith shop.
 Also make time for an all-American feast at Phoenicia Diner, a 1960s establishment that’s been restored (and the menu spruced up) for modern enjoyment.
+In COVID times, it has social distancing down to an art with an Airstream food truck and picnic tables.

 In recent years, a number of boutique hotels, stylish vintage shops, and straight-out-of-Brooklyn restaurants have popped up across the Hudson Valley and added to its ever-increasing hip factor.
-Art-focused travelers should spend a day strolling through shops along Beacon’s Main Street before touring Dia: Beacon, a 300,000-square-foot art museum housed in a former Nabisco box printing factory.
-And those interested in spending the full weekend outdoors should pass through Phoenicia, the starting point for popular day hikes to Hunter Mountain and Kaaterskill Falls.
+Art-focused travelers should spend a day strolling through shops along Beacon’s Main Street before touring Dia Beacon, a 300,000-square-foot art museum housed in a former Nabisco box printing factory.
+Farther north, Woodstock makes for a fun afternoon of window shopping and dessert eating (go just for Peace, Love and Cupcakes and Bread Alone).
+Those interested in spending the full weekend outdoors should pass through Phoenicia, the starting point for popular day hikes to Hunter Mountain and Kaaterskill Falls.

-You can reach the Adirondacks in approximately 4.5 hours by car via the Taconic State Parkway.
+You can reach the Adirondacks in about 4.5 hours by car via the Taconic State Parkway.

-With the everyday hustle and bustle of life in the concrete jungle, it’s easy to forget that a 6-million-acre state park—larger than Yellowstone, Everglades, Glacier, and Grand Canyon National Parks combined—can be reached in just under a five-hour drive from Manhattan.
+With the everyday hustle and bustle of life in the metropolis, it’s easy to forget that a 6-million-acre state park—larger than Yellowstone, the Everglades, Glacier, and Grand Canyon National Parks combined—can be reached in under five hours from Manhattan.
 The Adirondacks contain state-protected preserves filled with old-growth forests, glistening streams, and sparkling lakes, but because the area isn’t a national park, there’s no entrance fee.

 For a true Adirondack experience, spend the weekend at a historic “Adirondack Great Camp.”
 During the early 20th century, industrial behemoths of the Gilded Age vacationed in the Adirondack Mountains, where they built mansion-like log cabins decorated with granite fireplaces and furniture crafted from branches.
 Today, you can stay in a number of these lodges, including the Point, a great camp built by William Avery Rockefeller on 75 acres of Saranac Lake shorefront nearly a century ago, and White Pine Camp, the one-time Summer White House of President Calvin Coolidge.